Social Theory Lectures

 April 3rd, Dr. Floya Anthias, University of East London.

 Held in conjunction with ST 600 "Transnational Lives," Dr. Floya Anthias is the third speaker in the Committee on Social Theory Spring Lecture Series.
-Her research spans a range of theoretical and empirical concerns relating to this.
-This has included a focus on racism, diaspora and hybridity, multiculturalism, gender and migration, labour market disadvantages and class position.
+Her talk is entitled, ""Transnational mobilities and translocational belongings: reflecting on identities and inequalities."
+Her research spans a range of theoretical and empirical concerns relating to a focus on racism, diaspora and hybridity, multiculturalism, gender and migration, labour market disadvantages and class position.
 Her most recent work has been developing the concept of translocational positionality as a way of addressing some of the difficulties identified with concepts of hybridity, identity and intersectionality.
 Her recent book, Contesting Integration, Engendering Migration, is co-edited with Mojca Pacnik (Palgrave).